QuanTrieuPCYT/HPHamar_Hackintosh/README.md

 * **Method 2:** On Windows press Win+R and type `msinfo32.exe` and scroll down til you can see ur BaseBoard Product.
 If it's 81B4 then congrats!

 ## Note:
-* Got **VDA Encoder: Failed** in [**Hackintool**](https://github.com/headkaze/Hackintool)?
-You'll need your iGPU to be enabled or use an AMD eGPU and change your SMBIOS to `MacPro1,1`.
-* iGPU user?
-Go [here](https://dortania.github.io/OpenCore-Install-Guide/config.plist/skylake.html#add-2) to add your iGPU configuration.
 * Update to the latest BIOS version plz (F.42 Rev.A as of 04/07/2021)
-* G3900T and G4400T users (like me) will need to fakeID their CPU [(this guide here)](https://github.com/QuanTrieuPCYT/HPHamar_Hackintosh/blob/main/FakeID.md), use a discrete GPU supported in macOS (Intel GT1 iGPU on Celeron and Pentium chips won't gonna work in macOS) and will also need to deal with compatibility issues.
+* G3900T and G4400T users (like me) will need to fakeID their CPU [(this guide here)](https://github.com/QuanTrieuPCYT/HPHamar_Hackintosh/blob/main/FakeID.md).
+The Intel HD 510 is working in macOS but will have some problems.
+Switching to a supported dGPU and using the iGPU for Intel Quick Sync is highly recommended!
 * The Realtek Wi-Fi card that came with most of these 510-P and 260-P series PCs will not gonna work in macOS, so you'll need another card for wireless functionality (Intel or Broadcom M2 cards).
-* DRM won't work on iGPU-only systems, so you will need a supported dGPU.
+* DRM won't work on iGPU-only systems, so you will need a supported dGPU if you want DRM.
-* If your machine came with a dGPU installed, check if it supports macOS, if not then you will need to use your iGPU instead (if it's GT2, GT1 no macOS support as i said earlier).
-Maxwell and Pascal (maybe Fermi and Tesla) can use their GPU in 10.12 and 10.13 but not 10.14+ and Kepler users can go up to Monterey.
 ## Tested hardware:
 **HP Pavilion Desktop 510-p007l (My main desktop PC)**
 * CPU: Intel® Pentium® G4400T (fake ID required)